Moving a WordPress blog across domains using the shell

 RewriteRule ^(.*)$ http://newdomain.com/$1 [L,R=301]

-Test the redirection, by visiting an old URL, your browser should automatically redirect to the new domain name.
+To test the redirection, visit an old URL.
+Your browser should automatically redirect to the new domain name.
 This will redirect all pages.
-Search engines crawling your site should recognise this 301 redirect code, and update its indexes appropriately.
+Search engines crawling your site should recognize this 301 redirect code and update their indexes accordingly.

-You can now delete the old database as well.
-This can be done via cPanel or similar web host interface, if that is the only method your web host allows.
+At this point, you can also delete the old database.
+This can be accomplished via cPanel or a similar web host interface, if that is the only method your web host permits.

-Copy your old site archive (.tar.gz) and database dump (.sql) somewhere for safekeeping.
+Ensure that you store your old site archive (.tar.gz) and database dump (.sql) in a secure location for future reference.

-If you were using Google Analytics, remember to go and change the settings in there, you are able to change the site name and URL for a Google Analytics account / property.
-Also fix any linking with Google Webmaster Tools.
+If you were utilizing Google Analytics, remember to update the settings therein.
+You can change the site name and URL for a Google Analytics account/property.
+Also, ensure that any linking with Google Webmaster Tools is corrected.